 How did I get here?

-The food I share here is separated into the following Gluten Free categories:
+The recipes I Create, Cook and Share with you all is separated into the following categories:

 Why Greek Food?

 Every so often I go back to those meals and feel the need to cook them.
-The food in this category may not necessarily be gluten free but there is an emotional link to a time that was so precious to me that sometimes I love to cook it for those in my family that have no intolerances.
+The food in this category may not necessarily be gluten-free but there is an emotional link to a time that was so precious to me that sometimes I love to cook it for those in my family that have no intolerances or diseases.

 You will find more recently that I add the gluten-free version of greek recipes as I am learning to work with the specific flours.
 Cooking with gluten-free flour sure is a learning curve even after so many years.

 Finally, my hope is that this blog will inspire you to cook!
 Takeaway food is typically high in chemical additives, sugar, unhealthy fats and leaves you feeling bloated and irritable.
 By cooking the majority of the food you eat at home, you can make sure you are eating fresh food that increases your energy, boosts your mood, and makes you feel good!